 Pay careful attention when placing orders to ensure you execute at your desired price.
-Read our Stake Academy on Order Types to understand how to best leverage the market, limit and stop orders to execute trades.
+Read our guide on the types of orders available to understand how to best leverage the market, limit and stop orders to execute trades.

 How Do I Trade OTC Stocks?

 OTC stocks can be traded for $3 per trade on Stake Wall St. View OTC Disclaimers here.